 Early pick up from your hotel will be around 5:30 am to 6:00 am.
 Make sure you carry your original passport & ISIC card if you book like a student.

 A spectacular morning drive through the Sacred Valley of the Incas takes us to our trailhead at Km.
-82 (Piskacucho) takes about 3 hours.
+82 (Piskacucho).
 Along the way, we will stop in Ollantaytambo to stretch our legs, use the bathroom, and enjoy breakfast, before continuing to Piscacucho (2,680 m / 8,790 ft.).
-There we will meet our cook and the porters who will carry our belongings during the four days of the trek Passports in hand; we explain the first official Inca Trail check point, cross a suspension bridge across the Urubamba River, and begin our trek with a gentle climb.
+There we will meet our cook and the porters who will carry our belongings during the four days of the trek.
+Passports in hand; we explain the first official Inca Trail checkpoint, cross a suspension bridge across the Urubamba River, and begin our trek with a gentle climb.

 We have three hours on relatively level terrain as we follow the course of the river, rewarded with superb views of snow mountain Veronica (5,750 m).
 The easy walk passes through a forest of giant cactus and native bushes.
 At Miskay we take our lunch, you will continue hiking towards the large Inca settlement of Llactapata and appreciate the impressive farming terraces of this complex.